Patient Meal Service Programs

 Coffee bars are located at the end of the pedestrian bridge for the parking garage at Barnes Jewish Hospital south, and in the first floor lobby of the Center for Advanced Medicine.
-Coffee and baked good are available Monday through Friday from 6:30 a.m. to 2:30 pm at both locations.
-Parkview Tower Coffee and Gifts in Parkview Tower is open Monday through Friday 6:00 am—7:00 pm and Saturday and Sunday from 8:00 am—4:00 pm
+Coffee and baked goods are available Monday through Friday from 6:30 a.m. to 2:30 pm at both locations.
+Parkview Tower Coffee and Gifts in Parkview Tower is open Monday through Friday 6 am—2:30 pm.

-Vending machines, located on the main north-south corridor and the street level of the East Pavilion, provide drinks, snacks, and sandwiches.
+Vending machines, located on the main north-south corridor of Plaza Tower, provide drinks, snacks, and sandwiches.

 The department of food and nutrition provides kosher meals through an authorized caterer.
 If you wish to observe a kosher, vegetarian or other special diet, and have not already indicated your wishes in admitting, please advise your nurse or food service associate.

 The neighborhood surrounding medical campus is called the Central West End - thecwe.org.
 There are a variety of restaurants in the neighborhood, many within walking distance.
 These range from quick, inexpensive lunch options to more formal dining.
+St. Louis Bread Co. and Pokedoke are located on street level of the Barnes-Jewish Center for Outpatient Health.
 An Applebee’s is directly across the street from the Center for Advanced Medicine.
 Many other selections are a short walk north on Euclid Avenue.
 The Information/Concierge Desks have brochures on this area and can assist you.

 For authentic Italian cuisine, patients and visitors may be interested in driving to The Hill, a local neighborhood known for its nationally-acclaimed restaurants, specialty groceries and bakeries.
 The Hill neighborhood is about 1.5 miles south of the hospital, off of Kingshighway Boulevard.